isomerpages/moe-yuanchingsec/_2024-intake-sec-1-registration/Sec 1 Posting Group 3.md

 </p><p style="text-align: justify;">Please read the information below and exercise your option to either accept or reject the offer.
 If your child achieve the following grades, please access the FormSG below using the relevant link/QR code.

 </p><p style="text-align: justify;">Please access the FormSG below to make your choice.
 Once your form is submitted, it will be considered that your options are confirmed and accepted.
 There will be no further confirmation notice from the school.
-Please make your options by 22 Dec 2022, 12pm.
+Please make your options by 22 Dec 2022, 12pm. <br>

 ### Section C: Higher Mother Tongue Language (HMTL)
-</p><p style="text-align: justify;"> The school will contact the students who have been offered Higher Mother Tongue Language (HMTL) by 12pm on 23 Dec 2022.
+</p><p style="text-align: justify;"> The school will contact the students who have been offered Higher Mother Tongue Language (HMTL) by 12pm on 23 Dec 2022. <br>

 ### Section D: MOE Financial Assistance Scheme (FAS)